 We also run a program of whole school inspiration days linked to the National Curriculum to inspire and motivate the children and give them opportunities to apply what they have been learning.
 We believe children learn best when they are engaged and having fun.
-Our inspiration days have included: Thinking Skills, Chick Hatching, Well Being Day, Queen's 90th Birthday Celebration, Personal Safety week and Science week.
+Our inspiration days have included: Thinking Skills, Chick Hatching, Well Being Day, May Day, African Day, Personal Safety week and Science week.